lifox1/staticwebappstarter-1/README.md

 I-PER: Person

 There are a few standard labeling schemes and you can find the details [here](http://cs229.stanford.edu/proj2005/KrishnanGanapathy-NamedEntityRecognition.pdf).
 The data can also be labeled with custom entities as required by the use case.
-## Target Audience
-For this repository our target audience includes data scientists and machine learning engineers with varying levels of NLP knowledge as our content is source-only and targets custom machine learning modelling.
-The utilities and examples provided are intended to be solution accelerators for real-world NLP problems.

 ## Prerequisities
 1. Github account